kubernetes-sigs/vsphere-csi-driver/docs/book/features/raw_block_volume.md

 ## Creating a new raw block PVC

 To request a raw block PersistentVolumeClaim, volumeMode = "Block" must be specified in the PersistentVolumeClaimSpec.
+Raw Block Volume should be created using accessModes `ReadWriteOnce`. vSphere CSI Driver does not support creating raw block volume using `ReadWriteMany` accessModes.

 ```yaml
 apiVersion: v1